Established Program to Stimulate Competitive Research (EPSCoR)

 Eligibility to participate in the NSF EPSCoR program is based on the level of NSF research funding.
 Each year, NSF EPSCoR compiles summary data for the preceding three years of NSF research funding by State.
 The data are reported by the NSF Office of Budget, Finance and Award Management and listed on the NSF's Budget Internet Information System.

-Twenty-five states, the Commonwealth of Puerto Rico, Guam, and the U.S. Virgin Islands are currently eligible to compete in various NSF EPSCoR program opportunities.
+Twenty-four states, the Commonwealth of Puerto Rico, Guam, and the U.S. Virgin Islands are currently eligible to compete in various NSF EPSCoR program opportunities.
 (See Investment Strategies for more information.)
-The states are: Alabama, Alaska, Arkansas, Delaware, Hawaii, Idaho, Kansas, Kentucky, Louisiana, Maine, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming.
+The states are: Alabama, Alaska, Arkansas, Delaware, Hawaii, Idaho, Kansas, Kentucky, Louisiana, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming.
 Data detailing the eligibility of each state, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.

 Planning Grants (New Jurisdictions)